DuckBoss/Programming-Challenges/README.md

 # Programming-Challenges
-A comprehensive list of solved practice programming challenges.
+A comprehensive list of solved practice programming challenges completed in multiple languages.